Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 Forming Films

-Bottom Web (forming web): This is provided in the spec document that the manufacturer will provide at the time of determining the die size of your rollstock machine.
-The forming web will always be slightly wider than the machine’s web width so some excess material is available to be held by the transport chains for advancements.
+Bottom Web (forming web): The manufacturer will provide a forming web spec document when determing die size.
+The forming web will always be wider than the machine’s web width, as some excess material must be available for transport chains to hold.

-Thickness: Due to the thinning of the film during the forming process, we recommend that our customers choose a film thickness based on the three considerations noted below.
-JVR Industries stocks a range of 3-9 mil forming films as we focus more on flexible packaging, although the thickness can be found up to 16 mil for semi-rigid packaging.
+JVR Industries stocks a range of 3-9 mil forming films as we focus more on flexible packaging.
+However, thicknesses can reach up to 16 mil for semi-rigid packaging.
+Discuss barrier properties needed for your packaging with the manufacturer.

 Divider Sets

-What is a Divider Set: Divider sets include both the forming insert located in the forming die and the seal grid located in the sealing die.
-Configurations are distinguished by the number of tracks and rows.
-Learn this terminology here.
+What is a Divider set: Include both the forming insert, located in the forming die, and the seal grid, located in the sealing die.
+The number of tracks and rows determine the configuration.
+Learn more about his terminology here.

 Changing Out Divider Sets: Expect to spend 4-8 minutes to change over to a different divider set.
 Depending on the configuration, you may need to change over the rotary knives, crosscut knives, and product support rails.